10-Q 1 stem-20230331.htm 10-Q stem-20230331

 The preparation of unaudited condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
 The Company bases its estimates on historical experience and on various other assumptions believed to be reasonable.
 Actual results could differ from those estimates and such differences could be material to the financial position and results of operations.

-Significant estimates and assumptions reflected in these unaudited condensed consolidated financial statements include, but are not limited to, depreciable life of energy storage systems; the amortization of acquired intangibles; the amortization of financing obligations; deferred commissions and contract fulfillment costs; the valuation of energy storage systems, internally developed software, and asset retirement obligations; and the fair value of equity instruments, equity-based instruments, warrant liabilities, embedded derivatives and net assets acquired in a business combination.
+Significant estimates and assumptions reflected in these unaudited condensed consolidated financial statements include, but are not limited to, depreciable life of energy storage systems; estimates of transaction price with variable consideration; the amortization of acquired intangibles; the amortization of financing obligations; deferred commissions and contract fulfillment costs; the valuation of energy storage systems, finite-lived intangible assets, internally developed software, and asset retirement obligations; and the fair value of equity instruments, equity-based instruments, derivative liability, accruals related to sales tax liabilities, and the fair value of assets acquired and liabilities assumed in a business combination; and the impairment of goodwill.

 Segment Information

 Operating segments are defined as components of an entity for which discrete financial information is available that is regularly reviewed by the Chief Operating Decision Maker (“CODM”) in deciding how to allocate resources to an individual segment and in assessing performance.
-The Company’s Chief Executive Officer is the CODM.
+The Company’s Interim Chief Executive Officer is the CODM.
 The CODM reviews financial information presented on a consolidated basis for purposes of making operating decisions, allocating resources, and evaluating financial performance.
 As such, management has determined that the Company operates as one operating segment that is focused exclusively on innovative technology services that transform the way energy is distributed and consumed.
-The operations acquired as part of the acquisition of AlsoEnergy have been included in the Company’s operating segment.
-Net assets outside of the U.S. were less than 10% of total net assets as of March 31, 2023 and December 31, 2022.
+Net assets outside of the U.S. were less than 10% of total net assets as of September 30, 2024 and December 31, 2023.

 12